Phillarmonic/domainpilot/README.md

 - Automatic HTTPS for local development
 - Easy configuration for multiple domains
+- Route traffic to both Docker containers and local ports on your host
 - Caddy-powered for modern, efficient reverse proxying
 - Docker-based for easy setup and portability
+- Live reloading of configuration changes

 ## Prerequisites